+I have set it to a prayer for those who are great distress of body mind and spirit, and in need of both hope and help.
 Because the prayer was longer than the music that James and I had written, we brought in a short but lovely movement from a concerto by the English composer John Baston, which Thomas Herzog plays for us on the oboe.
-The presentation starts with a most unusual rendering of the hymn, ‘O come, O come, Emmanuel’ .
+The presentation starts with an unusual rendering of the wonderful Advent hymn, ‘O come, O come, Emmanuel’.

-Other sources that I drew on in writing these words include the 19th century hymn writer, William Cowper, a genius who suffered from bouts of recurring mental illness, and King David, who knew from only too much experience what it was to be in deep distress.
+Other sources that I drew on in composing the words of this prayer include the 19th century hymn writer, William Cowper, a genius who suffered from bouts of recurring mental illness, as well as King David, who knew from only too much experience what it was to be in deep distress.

 Into Your hands Praying for people in distress.